Course overview

 Our students had the opportunity to discuss space exploration, customer experience, marketing priorities, sustainable objectives and Net Zero with industry leaders.

-You develop the resilience, agility and creativity to successfully navigate and lead a changed aviation sector.
-You explore areas including leadership, crisis management, agile management, and strategic decision making, equipping you with the knowledge and skills for a career in this reinvigorated industry.
+You explore areas including leadership, crisis management, agile management and strategic decision making, equipping you with the knowledge and skills for a career in this reinvigorated industry.

-This course includes a number of domestic and international trips.
+As part of this course, you have the opportunity to take part in domestic and international trips.
 They are optional and not included in your tuition fees.

-Top three reasons to study this course with us:
+Top reasons to study this course with us:

 Talentview Aviation